-Plus size adaptive clothing goes up to size 6XL depending on the brand and typically features stretchy, breathable fabric to suit a wide variety of sizes.
+Plus-size adaptive clothing goes up to size 6XL depending on the brand and typically features stretchy, breathable fabric to suit various sizes.

-The daily routine of getting dressed in the morning after waking up in the morning and getting undressed in the evening when going to bed can become harder as we grow older.
+The daily routine of getting dressed in the morning after waking up and undressed in the evening when going to bed can become harder as we age.

 Fortunately, adaptive clothing helps overcome the challenge of getting dressed, giving seniors independence.